Anduin2017/AnduinOS-Docs/Applications/Office/WPS-Office/WPS-Office.md

 # WPS Office

+WPS Office is a suite of office software developed by Kingsoft Office.
+It is available for Windows, Linux, Android, and iOS.

 To install WPS Office on AnduinOS, you can run:

 <!-- The link needs to be updated regularly. -->